A Race To The

 travel up and down the Mahout road,

-hunger in a house of fourteen souls, yet
+ger in a house of fourteen souls, yet that

-that same boy was often being curse by
+same boy was often being curse by the

-the same hands he fed Ma Dar, she
+same hands he fed Ma Dar, she wishes

-wishes him ill daily saying to him, in her
+him ill daily saying to him, in her native

 Oh yes, I do recall many of his exploits,